Timeline of Jersey City, New Jersey-area railroads: 1983

 NY Waterway re-institutes ferry service across the Hudson.

 1994

-A short partially elevated track, known as the Marion Running Track, is built to connect the Passaic and Harsimus Line towards Kearny with the Northern Branch.
-This provided the Northern Branch with a direct connection to other lines heading west and south at Marion Junction.
+A short, partially elevated track, known as the Marion Running Track, is built to connect the ex-PRR Passaic and Harsimus Line from Kearny to the ex-Erie Northern Branch.
+This reconfiguration provided the ex-NYC West Shore (aka River Line) with a more direct connection to other lines heading west and south at Marion Junction.

 1999/2000

 Conrail Shared Assets Operations created.
 CSX River line is shifted to the re-newed Northern Running track to North Bergen Yard.

 2000

 The Hudson–Bergen Light Rail opened to the public on April 15, 2000 with an initial operating (MOS) The extension to southern terminal at 8th Street opened January 31, 2011.